 Jeri Bond Whatley

-I have been an Assistant Teacher at Miquon since 1995.
-During that time, I have taught in age groups from 1st through 6th grade (though never 3rd), and for the last 16 years, exclusively in the 5th/6th.
+Prior to this year, I have been an Assistant Teacher at Miquon since 1995.
+During that time, I have taught 1st through 6th grade (though never 3rd), and exclusively in the 5th/6th since 1999.
 I have several years of prior experience in Special Education with both adults and children.
-I have a B.S. in Human Services, with a focus on Child Advocacy, from Chestnut Hill College.
-I have taken the foundation courses in Restorative Justice/Practice and believe that it has the ability to allow each of us to be and reveal our best selves.
-To expand on that training, I have taken a Basic course in Conflict Mediation.
-In addition, I have also taken several courses with the Facing History and Ourselves organization, which focused on the examination of events during American Civil Rights era.
-I have participated in the S.E.E.D.
-(Seeking Educational Equity and Diversity) Project for the past two years, which facilitates self-reflection and dialogue on issues of diversity and equity in schools.
+I have a B.S. in Human Services, with a focus on Child Advocacy, from Chestnut Hill College, and have taken the foundation courses in Restorative Justice/Practice and Conflict Mediation, both of which allow each of us to be and reveal our best selves.
+In addition, I have taken several courses with Facing History and Ourselves and participated in the S.E.E.D.
+(Seeking Educational Equity and Diversity) Project for several years, which facilitates self-reflection and dialogue on issues of diversity and equity in schools.
 As former co-chair of Miquon’s Diversity Committee for over 18 years and co-founder of the Greater Philadelphia Diversity Collaborative (GPDC), issues of equity and social justice, historical and current, are of great concern and intrigue for me.

 Outside of the classroom, I have worked previously in various administrative capacities for software, insurance, and law firms.
-I have served on The Miquon School Board of Directors, and continue to serve on The Crefeld School Board of Trustees.
-My youngest son, Drew, graduated from Miquon in 1999.
-In my spare time, I enjoy reading, researching, continue learning, designing and creating stained glass (which I need to get back to), music of many genres, singing, and being with children in general, and family in particular.
+I have served on both The Miquon School Board of Directors and The Crefeld School Board of Trustees for many years.
+I am also an alum parent of my son Drew, Miquon class of 1999.
+In my spare time, I enjoy reading, researching, learning, designing and creating stained glass, music of many genres, singing, and being with children in general, and family in particular.